Chapter 2: Showdown in the Wastes

 To cut the story short, the Tsviets modify the player character’s mind with the help of Kari Wahlgreen’s character’s technological abilities, and implanted a memory of the player character having a sister who was killed by the head Restrictor.
-The player character, bent on revenge for a fictional slight, kills the head Restrictor but dies in the process, learning that their memories and sister were fakes only as they are bleeding out.
+The player character, bent on revenge for a fictional crime, kills the head Restrictor but dies in the process, learning that their memories and sister were fakes only as they are bleeding out.
 Weiss is thus left in charge of Deepground.
 There may very well be more nuance to the story than that, but with so little content on the English web, I can’t say much more, myself!

 Lovely story, I’m sure we’re all rejuvenated now.

 Back in the present, Weiss now makes a speech about basically killing everyone on the planet, all very generic and unremarkable as villain speeches go.
 After it’s over, the Shadowfox is attacked by a pack of Guard Hounds, a low-end monster from the start of FFVII.
 Reeve directs Vincent to a gun turret to deal with them.
 Kyle and I ended our session here for the day rather than continue into the mission proper (we only stuck around to get the basic gist about Deepground and the plot).
 While we avoided DoC the next time we got together and played Heroes of Might and Magic instead, we committed to DoC the next time we met to play, and finished the entire rest of the game in one day.
 Our total time was just short of 11 hours.
-It’s not exactly the largest game in Final Fantasy history, but an action game never will be in compared to an RPG.
+It’s not exactly the largest game in Final Fantasy history, but an action game never will be in comparison to an RPG.